Skip to main content

 Do I need to read other books in the series first?

-The Starfall Accord is Book 1 with a complete romance arc and a fully resolved mystery.
+No. The Starfall Accord is Book 1 with a complete romance arc, a fully resolved mystery, a guaranteed happy ending, and no cliffhanger.

 The Ship Is Waiting.
 Board It.

-By Sera Voss · Published by Starbound Press · Over 90,000 words · Professionally edited
+By Sera Voss · Published by Starbound Press · Over 90,000 words · Carefully edited

 Want to know how this book handles heat?
 See where this closed door slow burn sits on the spice scale.